Some Final Words:

 A long-term study measured the testosterone levels of soccer fans in Italy as they entered and then exited soccer stadiums on game day.
 As expected, testosterone levels were dramatically higher after the game, but mainly for the fans of the winning team.
 Fans of the losing team not only had testosterone levels lower than the others, but unexpectedly lower than their own pre-game levels.
 Being associated with the losers literally took the fight out of them, or at least reduced their ability to fight.

 Sports fanatics identify completely with “their” team, and so naturally feel this effect far more than the casual sports fan.
 And we see that, in the US especially, it is the “winning” fans who are the ones who vandalize local cars and businesses surrounding the stadium, not the losers.
-Likewise, viewing an adventure movie or playing a video game invites the audience/participants to identify intensely with the protagonist, indeed even to become the protagonist.
+Likewise, viewing an adventure movie or playing a video game invites the audience or participants to identify intensely with the protagonist, indeed even to become the protagonist.
 It would not surprise me if a future study shows the same spike in testosterone levels, with the concomitant rise in both elation and aggression.
-Small wonder why “chick flicks” are not popular with male viewers, as crying and empathy with loss are depressing in a physical sense and leads to a self-identification of weakness.
+Small wonder why “chick flicks” are not popular with male viewers, as crying and empathy with loss are depressing in a physical sense and leads to a self-identification with weakness.
 Interestingly, the exceptions are those viewers who either consciously reject the stereotype or who already feel weakened or marginalized by the prevailing male profile.

 In describing the above I am not implying that violence is good nor bad, just that it exists.
 I myself believe that it is impossible to ignore, and can even be helpful in telling a story.
 We should not shy away from using images of violence so long as we are being honest with ourselves as to why we are doing so, and are willing to constantly reevaluate our use of it in every project we work on.
-When that violence does not serve the art nor the community, it should be deleted.
+When that violence serves neither the art nor the community, it should be deleted.

 I am not ever going to ask that someone shortchange their own artistic impulse for the sake of trying to be non-controversial, and I would never advocate any type of censorship.
 Artists should be absolutely free to do anything they want to in the name of art.
 But they should also be willing to support the right of the audience to perform its function and duty – to either praise or denounce those works which they have witnessed.
 Instead, many artists become defensive and blame the audience for not “understanding” their work.